aahmedAlgebra/chat-app/README.md

 3. Configure Firebase Admin SDK:
     - Go to the Firebase Console and generate a new private key under Project Settings -> Service Accounts.
-    - Download the JSON file and place it in your project directory.
+    - Download the JSON file and place it in the backend directory.
-    - Update the path to this JSON file in your `app.py` file.
+    - Update the path to this JSON file in your `.env` file.

 4. Generate and set the Fernet key:
     - Run the `fernet.py` script to generate the Fernet key and set it as an environment variable: